livingfree2023/sublinkE/README.en-US.md

 ### Plugin Examples

-The system includes the following example plugins for reference:
+The system includes the following example plugins for reference(May become invalid after version updates; it's recommended to compile it yourself.):

 | Plugin Name | Description | Source Code | Compiled Version |
 |-------------|-------------|------------|-----------------|